 Please remember that the value and income from a fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.

-We’re not able to give any financial advice, and the views expressed in this article should not be taken as any kind of recommendation or forecast.
-If you’re unsure about the suitability of your investment, please speak to a financial adviser.
+The views expressed in this document should not be taken as a recommendation advice or forecast.
+We are unable to give financial advice.
+If you are unsure about the suitability of your investment, please speak to your financial adviser.